the-emerald/budgetsim/README.md

 School Budget Simulator is my first C++ project.

-Please use BudgetWIP.exe if you want to try it out.
+Please use releases to check it out.
+Executables will no longer be where they are now.

 All characters and locations appearing in this work are fictitious.
 Any resemblance to real persons, living or dead, or locations, are purely coincidental.